fbpx

 A better choice would be to open the box in a joint account name or even better still put the box in the name of your revocable living trust.
 This way the successor trustee of your trust can retrieve them right away.

 If you are going to pass on the safe deposit box, the most logical place for your estate planning documents is in your home or office, but protect them from fire and/or flood if possible.
-Keep in mind if you use fire- and water-proof safe, make sure someone you know and trust has the lock combination.
+Keep in mind if you use a fire and/or waterproof safe, make sure someone you know and trust has the lock combination.

 • As your attorney to retain a copy of your documents.